munniomer/Secure-and-Private-AI-Scholarship-Challenge/munira_log.md

 1. Started working on Week 2 of Mathematics for Machine Learning: Linear Algebra on Coursera as part of #sg_dlstarguys
 2. Continued working on Week 1 of the famous Machine Learning course on Coursera by Andrew NG.
 3. Finished working on the first draft of my new technical blog post on Medium.

+### Day 28: July 29, 2019
+1. Worked on Dot product of vectors Quiz of Week 2 of Mathematics for Machine Learning: Linear Algebra on Coursera as part of #sg_dlstarguys
+2. Helped with announcing the winners for last weeks *Hackathon Auto-Matic* for the #sg_hackathon-orgnizrs.